KDE/kreenshot-editor/README.md

      - slider for line width
      - slider for font size
      - slider for arrow tip typ?
-- not complete yet:
+- AFTER UndoManager is complete:
     - write filename in title and full path in status bar (<path> [change...]) let appear in windows title and in filename --> statusbar / ...edit pattern...
         [NEW] ...
-        [MODIFIED] ...
+        *  ... (see mainwindow.cpp)
+- Create Actions in lib and use in GUI
 - "Open last file storage location" or "Open storage location"

 QUESTIONS